Smooth sailing with Tallink Silja’s mobile services

 From an early stage, it was clear that mobile web would be the way to go.
 Nobody should have to download an app just to book a ferry trip.
 However, after the order has been placed, a native app can be a natural way to serve customers along their journey.

-“Our old mobile booking service actually had more features than the new one”, Argo says.
+“Our old mobile booking service actually had more features than the new one”, says Argo Ohvril, Tallink Silja’s Business Development Manager, who has been working with the project from the beginning.
 In the new strategy, the functions were narrowed down to what the user actually needs, making the service simpler and nicer to use.
 “Now we have less functionality, but it’s much, much better than what we had before.”

 The execution of the mobile strategy has continued since the launch of the booking service.
 In addition to the mobile booking service, Qvik has helped Tallink create mobile apps for Android and iOS, a service for changing bookings on the mobile and desktop web, the My Journey service for onboard information, and a digital Club One loyalty card.